 The pace of evolution is rapid, and just as we’re now familiar with SEO, social media marketing, and targeted ads, these things are all recent innovations.

 Digital marketing is far less established than comparable marketing fields, which presents the chance to grow, learn, scale up, and get in at the beginning – because the available roles in five years might look very different from the way they do now.

 New platforms, software, algorithms, socials, and tech are on the horizon, so if you’re after a career that is inevitably going to be adaptive, you’re in the right place.

-Our article about Digital Marketing Jobs illustrates the point and considers some of the fastest moving niches you might wish to consider.
+Our article about the top digital marketing jobs to consider which illustrates the point and considers some of the fastest moving niches you might wish to consider.

 Options to Pivot or Stick